microsoft/PSRule/docs/authoring/writing-rule-help.md

 The key limitation of _only_ using comment metadata is that it can not be localized for multiple languages.
 Consider using comment metadata and also using markdown documentation for a multi-language experience.

+!!!
+Note
+    The script comment is not localized.
+    Use markdown documentation for a localized synopsis.

 ### Recommend keyword